General local elections scrutineers

 Provincial legislation enables local governments to adopt an election bylaw with customized rules that govern how individual communities run general local elections and by-elections.
 The Local Government Act sets out the rules for scrutineer appointments, their role in elections and the number of scrutineers permitted at voting opportunities.
 Local governments may also establish election guidelines or requirements that apply to scrutineers.

-Legislation requires that scrutineer appointments must be:
+Legislation requires that scrutineer appointments must:

-- Written and signed by the candidate
+- Be in writing and signed by the candidate

 - Include the full name and address of the person appointed

 - Be submitted to the Chief Election Officer as soon as practicable after the appointment has been made